mohammadsaif19/continue/docs/docs/walkthroughs/codellama.md

 ---
-title: Using Code Llama with Continue
+title: Using Code Llama with FazzaPilot
-description: How to use Code Llama with Continue
+description: How to use Code Llama with FazzaPilot
 keywords: [code llama, meta, togetherai, ollama, replciate, fastchat]
 ---

-# Using Code Llama with Continue
+# Using Code Llama with FazzaPilot

-With Continue, you can use Code Llama as a drop-in replacement for GPT-4, either by running locally with Ollama or GGML or through Replicate.
+With FazzaPilot, you can use Code Llama as a drop-in replacement for GPT-4, either by running locally with Ollama or GGML or through Replicate.

-If you haven't already installed Continue, you can do that [here](https://marketplace.visualstudio.com/items?itemName=Continue.continue).
-For more general information on customizing Continue, read [our customization docs](../customization/overview.md).
+If you haven't already installed FazzaPilot, you can do that [here](https://marketplace.visualstudio.com/items?itemName=FazzaPilot.continue).
+For more general information on customizing FazzaPilot, read [our customization docs](../customization/overview.md).

 ## TogetherAI

 1. Create an account [here](https://api.together.xyz/signup)
 2. Copy your API key that appears on the welcome screen
-3. Update your Continue config file like this:
+3. Update your FazzaPilot config file like this:

 ```json title="~/.continue/config.json"
 {